 Phil Jones served for 36 years in the British Army, departing the service as a Lieutenant General.
 With over 15 international deployments, including three secondments to the UN and two to NATO in leadership roles, he gained operational experience in most of the major military campaigns of the past 30 years.
 Senior positions included Brigade Commander in Northern Ireland, Military Advisor to the UN in Afghanistan, Military Attaché in Washington D.C., Director of the Afghan Peace and Reintegration Programme, the first Chief of Staff to the new UK Joint Forces Command within the Ministry of Defence, and Chief of Staff for NATO’s Supreme Headquaters Allied Command for Transformation.
-Phil has extensive experience in planning and managing comprehensive civil-military campaigns, counter-insurgency, governance, stabilisation and peace-building.
-He is now the Managing Director of Othrys Ltd, an ethical International Security Consultancy.
+Phil has extensive experience in international affairs and diplomacy; strategy development and implementation; strategic leadership of change and transformation; planning, leading and managing campaigns; international governance, stabilisation and peace-building.

 Serving in operational, liaison and leadership roles, Andy has over 20 years of experience as a British diplomat specialising in intelligence and security.
 He was deployed to Pakistan and Afghanistan several times between 1999 and 2011 and held diplomatic posts in Northern and Southern Europe, Latin America, and South Asia.
 In the late 1990s, Andy was seconded to the Ministry of Defence in a counter-terrorism operational role and later to GCHQ as an operational adviser.
 He also served as a Deployable Civilian Expert of the British Government’s Stabilisation Unit.
 An expert in cross-cultural communication, intelligence capability building, and the application of security technologies, Andy has delivered security advisory services to governments in Europe, the Middle East, East Africa and the Gulf.